What is multiple sclerosis?

-Multiple sclerosis (MS) is a progressive condition in which the immune system mistakes myelin, the substance responsible for protecting the nerve fibers in the central nervous system, for a foreign body.
+Multiple sclerosis (MS) is a progressive condition in which the immune system mistakes myelin, the substance responsible for protecting the nerve fibers in the central nervous system (CNS), for a foreign body.

 The immune system removes some or all of the myelin sheath protecting the nerve fibers, leaving them damaged with lesions or plaques.
 This damage disrupts the smooth transition of messages from the brain through the central nervous system.

-Messages travel slowly and are sometimes blocked either partly or completely.
+Messages travel slowly and are sometimes partly or completely blocked.
 Increasing levels of disability can be experienced as the condition progresses because the nerve fibers themselves are damaged by the attacks from the immune system.

-The exact cause of MS is currently unknown, but immunological, genetic and viral factors have been identified as possible sources for the disease.
+The exact cause of MS is currently unknown; however, immunological, genetic, and viral factors have been identified as possible sources for the disease.

-The symptoms of the disease can include weakness, fatigue, chronic pain, muscle spasms and both cognitive and vision problems.
-However, the symptom profile is different for every patient, depending on which parts of the nervous system have been damaged and what the function of the damaged area is.
+The symptoms of the disease can include weakness, fatigue, chronic pain, muscle spasms, and both cognitive and vision problems.
+However, the symptom profile is different for every patient, depending on which parts of the nervous system have been damaged and the function of the damaged area.

 MS is more commonly seen in women than in men, the reason for which is still unknown.
-It is because of the wide range of different symptoms that the understanding of the identification, progression, and treatment of MS is lacking.
+The wide range of symptoms that can be associated with MS has caused the identification, progression, and treatment of MS to remain a challenge.

-An estimated 2.3 million people are living with MS worldwide, reports the National Multiple Sclerosis Society.
-However, the exact number and prevalence is still unclear, especially in the United States.
-MS cases are not consistently reported or tracked in the country.
+According to the National Multiple Sclerosis Society, an estimated 2.3 million people are currently living with MS worldwide.
+However, the exact number and prevalence is still unclear, especially in the United States, as MS cases are not consistently reported or tracked.

 Dr. Sarah Morrow talks about cognitive impairment in MS patients

-Cognitive impairment is an area of MS that is often overlooked, as the common deficits caused by the condition concern motor skills and vision, despite cognitive impairment showing prevalence rates of 43% to 70% at earlier and later stages of the condition.
+Cognitive impairment is an area of MS that is often overlooked, as the common deficits caused by the condition concern motor skills and vision.
+Despite this, cognitive impairment in MS has an estimated prevalence rate of 43% to 70% at earlier and later stages of the condition, respectively.
 Cognitive problems can appear independently of the physical problems caused by MS, which further complicates their identification.

 - Long-term memory